TheRealArkhane/forSureNewTestCaseShop/README.txt

 Describe:
-    This is a testcase for Fittin company's Python backend developer vacancy This project represents Python Django REST realization of e-commerce shop
+    This is a testcase for Fittin company's Python backend junior developer vacancy This project represents Python Django REST realization of e-commerce shop

 Project provides: